MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 1. In the **Templates** pane, choose the resource type you'd like to add to your project.

    The resource is added to your project in **Solution Explorer** and the resource opens in the [Image editor](../windows/image-editor-for-icons.md).
-You can now use all the tools available in the Image editor to modify your image.
+You can now use all the tools available in the **Image Editor** to modify your image.
 For more information on adding images to a managed project, see [Loading a Picture at Design Time](/dotnet/framework/winforms/controls/how-to-load-a-picture-using-the-designer-windows-forms).

-   > [!NOTE]
-   > Any managed resources you want to edit must be linked resources.
-The Visual Studio resource editors do not support editing embedded resources.
-For more information, see [Creating Resource Files](/dotnet/framework/resources/creating-resource-files-for-desktop-apps) in the *.NET Framework Developer's Guide*.

 ## Requirements